Poketnans/simple-redux-store-hook/README.md

 # Simple Store Hook - Redux

-Using a simple hook on the store index file, it's possible to avoid verbose code on the components.
+Using a simple hook on the store index file and modules,\
+it's possible to avoid verbose code on the components.\
 This aproach seems like React's Context API on the component side.

 The following exemple shows the general state capturing: